tjr1974/Silk-Road-Legends-of-Wulin/documentation/game design document.md

   - #### Testing Imports
     - Add logger debug messages in each module to ensure they are loaded correctly.

-- ### Instructional Guide for Optimizing Client Side Code Efficiency
+- ### Instructional Guide: Optimize Client Side Code

   - #### Event Handling
     - For frequently triggered events (like combat actions), implement debouncing or throttling to limit how often they can be processed.